reddxae/unrestrict/README_en.md

 <summary>Manual method</summary>

 ## Configuration
-1. Run the command `apt update && apt upgrade`.
+1. Run the command `apt update && apt upgrade && apt install ufw`.
-2. Run the command `ufw status` – the output should be inactive.
+2. Run the command `ufw status` – the output should be **inactive**.
 3. Run the command `ufw default deny incoming && ufw default allow outgoing`.
 4. Come up with or [generate](https://www.random.org/) a random number from 1 to 65535 – this will be your new SSH connection port.
 5. Run the command `ufw allow [SSH port number]`.
 6. Navigate to the path /etc/ssh/sshd_config, uncomment the line `#Port 22` (i.e., remove the #) and replace the number 22 with your chosen number.
 7. Run the command `systemctl restart ssh && systemctl restart networking && ufw enable`.
 After this, the session in WinSCP will be disconnected because the connection data has changed.
 The ssh/PuTTY session will remain active.
 Your SSH connection port has now changed to the number you specified, so for future connections use the new port (instead of the default 22).
 When connecting via ssh, use the flag `-p [port]` with the command mentioned above.

 ## Blocking GRFC subnets
 ___
-This section is optional but highly recommended if you are in Russia.
+This section is optional but recommended if you are in Russia.

-This way, we configure the blocking of active probing when web crawlers are explicitly targeting your VDS/VPS hoster machine/subnet.
+We configure the blocking of active probing when web crawlers are explicitly targeting your VDS/VPS hoster machine/subnet.
 If Roskomnadzor deploy active scanning of hosts potentially used as VPNs (secretly collecting statistics of active hosts in the subnet with suspiciously many questionable ports) — we protect ourselves from being flagged.
 ___

 <details>

 <summary>Restricting GRFC</summary>

 This is an [up-to-date list](https://github.com/C24Be/AS_Network_List/blob/main/blacklists/blacklist.txt) of all subnets from the [The General Radio Frequency Center (GRFC)](https://istories.media/en/cases/2023/02/08/the-case-of-russian-censorship/?tztc=1) that we will block.
 If you need to find something specific in this list, or if you are interested in detailed info about subnets, refer to the file [blacklist_with_comments.txt](https://github.com/C24Be/AS_Network_List/blob/main/blacklists/blacklist_with_comments.txt).

 ### before.rules (IPv4)